Igoratake/Igoratake/README.md

 ### Degree

-- MSc Candidate in the Environmental Sciences Program at the Institute of Energy and Environment of the University of São Paulo (IEE-USP).
-2019-2021
+- MSc in Environmental Sciences at the Institute of Energy and Environment of the University of São Paulo (IEE-USP).
+2019-2022
 - BSc in Oceanography.
 University of São Paulo .
 2010-2015
 - Exchange Student in BSC Oceanogaphy at the University of Southampton.
 2013-2014
 - Mechanical Technician.
 ETEC Basilides de Godoy.
 2008-2009